ChaissonLab/vamos/README.md

 ## <a name="introduction"></a>Introduction
 Vamos is a tool to perform run-length encoding of VNTR sequences using a set of selected motifs from all motifs observed at that locus.
 Vamos guarantees that the encoding sequence is winthin a bounded edit distance of the original sequence.
-For example, a VNTR sequence ACGGTACTGTACGT may be encoded to a more compact representation - ACGGT|AC\textcolor{red}{G}GT|ACGT using motif set [ACGGT, ACGT].
+For example, a VNTR sequence ACGGTACTGTACGT may be encoded to a more compact representation - ACGGT|AC**G**GT|ACGT using motif set [ACGGT, ACGT].

 Vamos can generate annotation for each read, given a set of motifs for each VNTR locus. (`--readwise` mode) Vamos can generate annotation for each VNTR locus by aggragating annotations of reads. (`--locuswise` mode)